 One potential hidden charge with Xe Money Transfer is that third-party banks may occasionally charge you for the money to end up in your recipient’s bank account.
 However, these fees are unlikely to be much, if anything at all, and the most important factor with using a platform like Xe Money Transfer is the large saving you get on the conversion rate against the big banks.

-This can come across as a bit of a surprise, as high street banks are the form of financial service most often used by regular consumers, and therefore often the most trusted.
-However, as you can see from our analysis, the big banks know that many people will see them as the default option, and know that this means they can charge higher fees and margins above the mid-market exchange rate which can see you spending up to £400 overall on a transfer of £10,000.
+This can come across as a bit of a surprise, as high street banks are the form of financial service most often used by regular consumers and, therefore, often the most trusted.
+However, as you can see from our analysis, the big banks know that many people will see them as the default option.
+And therefore know that this means they can charge higher fees and margins above the mid-market exchange rate, which can see you spending up to A$400 overall on a transfer of A$10,000.

 There are many reasons why people might want to transfer a large amount of money abroad, but the common theme across all of them is a desire to ensure as much money as possible reaches the person on the other end of the transfer.

-Doing a comparison across all transfer service providers is always the best way to go about finding the lowest rate for each transfer, and in most cases you will find that the most financially sensible option will be a specialist money transfer service rather than a large bank.
+Making a comparison across all transfer service providers is always the best way to go about finding the lowest rate for each transfer.
+In most cases, you will find that the most financially sensible option will be a specialist money transfer service rather than a large bank.

-We have an active affiliate relationship with Xe Money Transfer, and receive compensation when a user signs up for their services.
-This comparison & analysis has been made independently and the affiliate relationship with Xe Money Transfer has not influenced the rankings of the services.
+We have an active affiliate relationship with Xe Money Transfer and receive compensation when a user signs up at their service.
+However, this comparison & analysis has been made independently, and the affiliate relationship with Xe Money Transfer has not influenced the rankings of the services.

 Jonathan is the founder and editor of MoneyTransfers.com.
 Jonathan is highly experienced in the currency transfer market, having previously worked in the FX trading industry, alongside being an avid traveller.
 Using his knowledge he identified a need for transparency and further education to help people save money on their money transfers, leading to the creation of MoneyTransfers.com